 The National Drug Intelligence Center (NDIC) was established by the Department of Defense Appropriations Act, 1993 (Public Law 102-396) signed into law on October 6, 1992.
 NDIC was established to "coordinate and consolidate drug intelligence from all national security and law enforcement agencies, and produce information regarding the structure, membership, finances, communications, and activities of drug trafficking organizations."

-The following reference titles can be found in University Library's reference collection.
+The following reference titles can be found in Marx Library's reference collection.

 Black's Law Dictionary